symfony/symfony-docs/book/doctrine.rst

 .. tip::

-    In a controller action you can achieve teh equivalent of this without writing any code by using the ``@ParamConverter``.
-See the :doc:`FrameworkExtraBundle documentation</bundles/SensioFrameworkExtraBundle/annotations/converters>` for more details.
+    You can achieve the equivalent of this without writing any code by using the ``@ParamConverter`` shortcut.
+See the
+    :doc:`FrameworkExtraBundle documentation</bundles/SensioFrameworkExtraBundle/annotations/converters>`
+    for more details.

 When you query for a particular type of object, you always use what's known